phoenixframework/phoenix/introduction/E_installation.md

 ### Skeleton Installation

 Sometimes you want an installation without anything except the bare minimum phoenix setup.
-The follow command will give you that.
+The following command will give you that.

 `mix phoenix.new web --no-brunch --no-ecto`